SoftwareONE-SAP/meteor-reactable/README.md

 #### 4. `field.tdClasses` [ `String` | `Array` | `Function` ]

 Optionally specify a list of classes to be added to each `<td/>` in this column.
 If supplied an `Array` then it is joined with spaces.
-If supplied a `Function`, then that `Function` is called with the value as the first argument and access to `props.fields`, `props.data` (row data) and `props.rowNumber`.
+If supplied a `Function`, then that `Function` is called with the value as the first argument and access to `props.fields`, `props.row` (row data) and `props.rowNumber`.
 It must return either a `String` or an `Array` of Strings.
 For example:

 ```javascript
 var config = {